Sartaglo/tournamentorganizer/README.md

 Adds to, removes from, or lists the players banned from the next tournament.
 Note that this blacklist is independent of the list provided to `initialize` that applies to the current tournament.

+## Registration Commands

+`!c Your Mii Name, Teammate 1 Lounge name, Teammate 1 Mii Name, Teammate 2 Lounge Name, Teammate 2 Mii Name`

+Registers your team as a non-hosting team.
+If you are already registered in a team, it will replace that registration.

+`!ch Your Mii Name, Teammate 1 Lounge name, Teammate 1 Mii Name, Teammate 2 Lounge Name, Teammate 2 Mii Name`

+Registers your team as a hosting team.
+If you are already registered in a team, it will replace that registration.

+`!d`

+Unregisters your team.

 ## Version 1.0 Roadmap